 While the Company has investigated title to its mineral properties, this should not be construed as a guarantee of title.
 The properties may be subject to prior unregistered agreements or transfers and title may be affected by undetected defects.
-Unresolved native land claim issues in Canada may affect its properties in this jurisdiction in the future.

 Possible dilution to present and prospective shareholders